Quansight-Labs/czi-scientific-python-mgmt/.github/ISSUE_TEMPLATE/new-deliverable.md

 ---
-name: "Grant Goal 🎯"
+name: "Grant deliverable"
-about: Used for work packages or big goals.
+about: Identified deliverable for the grant.
 title: ''
 labels:
-  - "type: mission 🎯"
+  - "type: deliverable 📦"
 ---

 ## 📝 Summary